SalehO/GolumGlobe/docs/final.md

   - For the purpose of this game (traversal and observations) we often refer to the monster as the wumpus, the golem, or a specific type of monster (ie. a zombie) depending on what appears on the map.

 #### The Observations
+To survive their mission the agent must make observations of their immediate surroundings (the block that they are on), remember these observations, and make decisions based on their observations.
+An agent is not able to determine what is adjacent to them (up, down, left, or right) unless they have already been on that block.

+Possible Percepts:

+“Smell” : If the agent smells a stench, there is a monster adjacent to (up, down, left, or right) the current block “Breeze: If the agent feels a breeze, there is a pit adjacent to (up, down, left, or right) the current block
+“Glitter”: If the agent sees glitter, they have located the gold

+If the agent does not observe any of the above percepts then they are free to move in any direction (up, down, left, or right) without fear of running into a pit.

 ## Approaches